rhoot/sp/README.md

 Features:

-* Safe.
+* Type safe.
 It's not possible to use the wrong format specifier for a given type.
   Data types are detected, not specified.
 * Light-weight.
 The entire implementation is in one header, with no third party dependencies.